-Cars are instantaneous when applying the wheel.
-With enough road experience, you can calculate your moves on the road with other vehicles.
+Cars’ reactions are instantaneous when applying the wheel.
+With enough driving experience, you can calculate your moves on the road with other vehicles.

 Steering a vessel is different.
 There are many factors involved and the “road” is unique.
 Its property varies from time to time.

-Helmsman who are on the wheel for some time can attest to that.
+A helmsman who has been on the wheel for some time can attest to that.